timescale/docs/quick-start/ruby.md

     psql -x <SERVICE_URL>
     ```

-1. View the entries in the TimescaleDB `tsdb` database:
+1. View the entries in the Timescale `tsdb` database:

     ```sql
     SELECT * FROM page_loads ORDER BY created_at DESC;